yandex-cloud/docs/en/iot-core/concepts/topic/index.md

 For example, use permanent topics for temperature sensors on devices that need to be turned off quickly when heated to a certain temperature.

-A _permanent topic_ is a topic that stores the last message sent to this topic so that you can see the current state of the topic when you reconnect your device or registry to the MQTT server.
+_A permanent topic_ is a topic that stores the last message sent to this topic so that you can see the current state of the topic when you reconnect your device or registry to the MQTT broker.

 * [{#T}](./devices-topic.md)
 * [{#T}](./registries-topic.md)